 While our benchmark and framework offer a promising foundation for evaluating LLMs on combinatorial optimization problems, several limitations remain that suggest directions for future work.

-First, all experiments are conducted in Python, which, while accessible, introduces execution overhead at scale.
-Although we include preliminary results with C++ in Appendix~\ref{appendix:exp}, integrating C++ remains challenging due to dependencies on domain-specific libraries and the difficulty LLMs face in generating efficient, functionally correct, and parallel C++ code.
+First, all experiments are run in Python, which eases adoption but incurs execution overheads.
+We report preliminary C++ results in \S~\ref{appendix:cpp}, but full integration remains challenging due to reliance on domain-specific libraries and the difficulty of generating efficient, correct, and parallel C++ code.

+Second, our current agentic pipeline only uses a standard configuration as a baseline and does not incorporate advanced prompting or multi-agent strategies.
+There are several promising directions for improving context efficiency, such as using summarization~\citep{sahoo2024promptsurvey} or prompt compression~\citep{chuang2024promptcompress}.
+Automatic prompt engineering further expands the design space, with approaches based on gradient descent~\citep{pryzant2023protegi} or genetic algorithms~\citep{guo2024evoprompt} for searching optimal prompts.
+In addition, multi-agent designs in which different agents handle different components of a decomposed problem have shown strong potential for tackling more complex tasks~\citep{zhou2025multiagent,gottweis2025aicoscientist}.

-Second, the iterative self-refinement process in our agentic workflow can be interpreted as a form of test-time scaling (TTS), analogous to compute-optimal scaling strategies~\cite{snell2024scaling}.
-This perspective creates opportunities to incorporate techniques such as Best-of-N sampling~\cite{stiennon2020learningsummarize}, beam search~\cite{xie2023beamsearch}, and evolutionary algorithms~\cite{novikov2025alphaevolve,ye2024reevo}, especially with increased iteration budgets.
-Furthermore, with a robust verifier in place, our framework provides a natural platform to investigate self-verification capabilities~\cite{kumar2024training,zhang2025and,zheng2024processbench}, a promising avenue toward greater LLM autonomy.
+Third, the iterative self-refinement process in our agentic workflow can be interpreted as a form of test-time scaling (TTS), analogous to compute-optimal scaling strategies~\citep{snell2024scaling}.
+This perspective creates opportunities to incorporate techniques such as best-of-N sampling~\citep{stiennon2020learningsummarize}, beam search~\citep{xie2023beamsearch}, evolutionary algorithms~\citep{novikov2025alphaevolve,ye2024reevo}, and external autotuner~\citep{van2025llameahpo}, especially with increased iteration budgets.
+Furthermore, with a robust verifier in place, our framework provides a natural platform to investigate self-verification capabilities~\citep{kumar2024training,zhang2025and,zheng2024processbench}, a promising avenue toward greater LLM autonomy.

-Third, our evaluation pipeline currently relies on proxy metrics that are formally defined and computationally efficient.
-While these metrics are useful for initial benchmarking, they often fall short in reflecting real-world performance -- particularly in (1) scientific domains, where solution quality must ultimately be validated through physical experiments, and (2) engineering domains like EDA, where quality must be confirmed through time-consuming backend synthesis.
-Bridging the gap between proxy evaluation and real-world deployment -- while managing the latency introduced by longer feedback loops -- remains a key challenge and an important direction for future work.
+Finally, our evaluation pipeline currently relies on formally defined and computationally efficient proxy metrics.
+While these metrics are useful for benchmarking, they may not fully reflect real-world performance.
+This gap is especially apparent in (1) scientific domains, where solution quality must ultimately be validated through physical experiments, and (2) engineering domains like EDA, where quality must be confirmed through time-consuming backend synthesis.
+Bridging the gap---while managing the latency introduced by longer feedback loops---remains a key challenge for future work.